Privacy Principles

 Duty of Honesty

-Honesty requires that the user agent try to give its user information of which the user agent can reasonably be aware, that is relevant to them and that will increase their autonomy, as long as they can understand it and there's an appropriate time to do so.
+Honesty requires that the user agent give its user information of which the user agent can reasonably be aware, that is relevant to them and that will increase their autonomy, as long as they can understand it and there's an appropriate time to do so.
 This is almost never when the person is trying to do something else such as read a page or activate a feature.
 The duty of honesty goes well beyond that of transparency that is often included in older privacy regimes.
 Unlike transparency, honesty can't hide relevant information in complex legal notices and it can't rely on very short summaries provided in a consent dialog.
 If the person has provided consent to processing of their personal data, the user agent should inform the person of ongoing processing, with a level of obviousness that is proportional to the reasonably foreseeable impact of the processing.

 Duty of Loyalty